 “I seen hundreds of men come by on the road an’ on the ranches, with their bindles on their back an’ that same damn thing in their heads . . . every damn one of ’em’s got a little piece of land in his head.
 An’ never a God damn one of ’em ever gets it.
 Just like heaven.
 Ever’body wants a little piece of lan’.
 I read plenty of books out here.
 Nobody never gets to heaven, and nobody gets no land.” ― John Steinbeck, The Grapes of Wrath

 Democracy and Freedom is not a license to abuse and kill.
 Or worse bring death to millions.
 Because you cannot deal with your irrelevance in the new world.
-The only way for yesterday’s despots who smothered all criticism and created a hegemonic structure by installing layers and strata of entitled and compromised hyenas.
+The only way for yesterday’s despots who smothered all criticism and created a hegemonic structure by installing layers and strata of entitled and compromised hyenas is to sabotage India.

 When despite otherwise following the normal procedure, Central Drugs Standard Control Organization (CDSCO) adapted the last step to create a special option for an emergency situation in the larger public interest and gave conditional approval for Bharat Biotech’s Covaxin, it was a case of government organization doing things given the situation at hand.
 Should it be done perfectly?
 Sure.
 But nothing about the COVID situation and the vaccine creation processes which take years has been normal and by the book.